-The purpose of this report is to assess the potential for disposing of surface water through a Sustainable Drainage System (SuDS) for the site of Land to the rear of Langley Common and south of School Road, Barkham, RG41 4TN (the Site).
-The Site is located in Langley Common in a setting of residential land use.
-The general ground levels on the Site are between 54.84 and 48.45 mAOD with the Site falling gradually in a northerly direction.
-This is based upon a Site specific topographic survey undertaken by Terrain Surveys in February 2025.
+The purpose of this report is to assess the potential for disposing of surface water through a Sustainable Drainage System (SuDS) for the site of the Coach House, North Court, the Ridges, Finchampstead, Wokingham, Berkshire, RG40 3SH (the Site).
+The Site is located on the outskirts of Finchampstead in a setting of agricultural and residential land use.
+The land falls to the north-west from 101.33 mAOD to 92.85 mAOD.
+This is based on EA elevation data obtained for the Site to a 1 m resolution with a vertical accuracy of ± 150 mm.
+According to a Site-specific topographic survey covering approximately 70% of the total Site area, ground levels fall in a northerly direction from 92.80 mAOD to 100.72 mAOD (TC Biggin Architecture, 2024).
 Site plans and drawings are provided in Appendix A.